ServiceNow/azimuth/docs/docs/key-concepts/proposed-actions.md

   similarly labeled utterances should be added.
 * **Investigate**: The action is not yet clear, but the data point should be further investigated/discussed, within Azimuth or outside the tool.

-!!! tip

-    Read the [:material-link: key concepts introduction](index.md) to get a general understanding of how proposed actions can be used in combination with smart tags.